Abul A'la Maududi: Late life

 In April 1979, Maududi's long-time kidney ailment worsened and by then he also had heart problems.
-He went to the United States for treatment and was hospitalized in Buffalo, New York, where his second son worked as a physician.
+He went to the United States for treatment and was hospitalised in Buffalo, New York, where his second son worked as a physician.
 Following a few surgical operations, he died on 22 September 1979, at the age of 75.
 His funeral was held in Buffalo, but he was buried in an unmarked grave at his residence in Ichhra, Lahore after a very large funeral procession through the city.
 Yusuf al-Qaradawi led the funeral prayer for him.

 Legacy

+Mawdudi is regarded by many as "the most influential" of the contemporary Islamic revivalist scholars; whose efforts influenced revivalism across the Islamic World.
+His doctrines would also inspire the Iranian revolution and shape the ideological foundations of Al-Qaeda.

+Pakistan and South Asia

 In Pakistan, (where the JI claims to be the oldest religious party) it is "hard to exaggerate the importance" of that country's "current drift" toward Maududi's "version of Islam", according to scholar Eran Lerman.

 His background as a journalist, thinker, scholar and political leader has been compared to Indian independence leader Abul Kalam Azad by admiring biographers.